 What will be the booking periods for Padel & Pickleball? arrow-down

-The courts will be available to book for one hour at a time.
+The courts will be available to book for one hour at a time from 7am to 10pm.
+The new courts will be available to book from Monday 13th of October.

 Will there be a limit to how many courts I can book each week? arrow-down